LittleGitPhoenix/Functionality.Logging.Extensions/README.md

 - Unique application name

 	Each instance of an application needs a unique name.
 For example this could be the normal name of the application suffixed with the computer it is running on (e.g. MyApplication@Home, MyApplication@Server, ...).
-This name is used to create the unique 20 alphanumeric characters long  **Api Key** that will be registered in the **Seq Server** if necessary.
+This name is internally used to create a unique 20 alphanumeric characters long  **Api Key** that will be registered in the **Seq Server** if necessary.

 Then only the `Seq` extension method has to be called during configuration.